rjarratt/Route20/README.md

 # Fourth Alpha Release <unreleased>

 Minor changes:
+1. Improved management of NSP connections.
+1. Added support for the SHOW EXECUTOR CHARACTERISTICS network management command.
-1. Improved internal representation of adjacencies to minimise searching
+1. Improved internal representation of adjacencies to minimise searching.
 1. On Unix flavours it now creates a PID file in /var/run.
 1. On Unix flavours it now re-reads parts of the configuration on receiving a kill -s HUP.
-1. Miscellanous bug fixes
+1. Miscellanous bug fixes.

 # Third Alpha Release 10th October 2020
 This third release has the following major new Features